 Average PWLB borrowing rates are historically low.
-Based on the cost of new "maturity" loan to the Council, 5 year loans averaged around 1.3% (generally between 1% and 1.5%), while loans in the 20 to 50 year range averaged around 2.6% (generally between 2% and 3%).
+Based on the cost of new "maturity" loan to the Council, 5 year loans averaged around 1.4% (generally between 1.3 and 1.6%), while loans in the 20 to 50 year range averaged around 2.7% (generally between 2.5% and 3%).

 Short term borrowing rates - based on loans from other councils - were also low, as alternative options for lenders (investment rates) were low.
-There was some upward movement towards the end of November, suggesting some tightening in availability of such funds.
-By the end of the period, 3 month loans were typically costing at least 0.30%, and 6 month and 1 year loans were between 0.40% and 0.50%.
+There was a continued slight upward movement over the period, suggesting some tightening in availability of such funds.
+By the end of February, 3 month loans usually cost at least 0.45%, and 6 month/ 1 year loans between 0.50% and 0.60%.